-If you’re planning to build a digital product, you should think about how to address your future users’ needs and predict potential risks early on by creating an MVP during website development.
+If you’re building a digital product, think about how to address your future users’ needs and predict potential risks early on by creating an MVP during website development.

-Building a minimum viable product (MVP), a version of a product that has enough ready features to be used by early customers, will help you learn how or if your app’s core idea serves real users.
+Building a minimum viable product (MVP) – a version of a product that has enough core features to be used by early customers – helps you learn how or if your core business idea serves real users.
 By creating an MVP during website development, you gain valuable user feedback and solidify your business model and strategy.
 This is especially important in today's competitive environment, where almost any service is translated into an online offering.
-Read our list of 7 good practices for building a successful MVP.
+Read our list of seven best practices for building a successful MVP during website development.

 There’s a long list of benefits that come with building a minimum viable product before committing to the full scope of your project.